-This entry was posted on Sunday, August 28th, 2016 at 9:28 pm and is filed under Uncategorized.
+This entry was posted on Sunday, August 28th, 2016 at 9:28 pm and is filed under Business Communication.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.

 As we embark on another fall term, it's always good to remind ourselves and our students just how valuable the skills learned in the business communication course truly are.
 Students must put a lot of time and energy into this course in order to succeed, so be sure to let them know they're developing skills that will serve them for a lifetime.

 Burning Glass, a company that uses advanced job-market analytics to study the qualifications employers want, confirmed this with an in-depth study across multiple professions.

 In every profession except two, overall communication skills are the most-requested qualification (and in those two professions, it ranked number 2).
 In addition, writing ranks number 3.
 (You can click the thumbnail to see the ranking chart or click here for a full-size graphic and an accompanying article.)

 Burning Glass offers a comprehensive report on these findings, and one paragraph from the report really jumped out at us: